Practical Philosophy

 Ethical Vows (ACE):

-Compassion: I vow to cultivate universal compassion and to stand in unconditional solidarity with all sentient beings.
+Compassion: I vow to cultivate unconditional and universal compassion and to stand in unconditional solidarity with all sentient beings.

 I will strive to see that all sentient beings essentially want the same things that I do, and to have compassion for all of them regardless of how different they appear, or how much I disagree with their beliefs or actions.
 I will regard the basic needs and desires (see the sentiocentric principle #2) of others as being just as important as my own.
-I will strive to have compassion for myself, as well, and learn from regrets, rather than shame myself for them.
+I will strive to have compassion for myself as well, and learn from regrets—rather than shame or guilt-trip myself for them.

 Ethical commitment: I vow to act according to the commitments of Ataraxist ethics, to the best of my ability.
 I vow to live authentically (in accordance with my well-thought-out beliefs and values) and courageously.